see ANNE BlOUNT

 ELIZABETH LANGTON (d.1506+) (maiden name unknown)

-Elizabeth Langton was a silkwoman of London.
-A Jane Langton, called a silkwoman in her will of 1475, mentions her son John (d.1502) and his second wife Elizabeth.
-A Thomas Langton supplied silk to the king in 1498-9.
-Elizabeth Langton is listed as the king’s silkwoman in 1502-3, 1504-5, and 1505-6.
+Elizabeth Langton of London was the king’s silkwoman in 1502-3, 1504-5, and 1505-6.
 In 1503, she supplied quantities of silk and other goods to the royal family to the value of £101 17s.
 5½ d.
 She also traded regularly with two merchants of Genoa.
-All this led Maria Hayward, in Dress at the Court of King Henry VIII, to suggest that Elizabeth was the widow of Thomas.
-It is possible there were two Elizabeth Langtons, both silkwomen, but more likely that Thomas is a mistake for John.
-Another Thomas Langton of London, a wealthy skinner, died in 1551.
-Doubtless the families were connected.
-Hayward further suggests that Elizabeth may have remarried and is therefore the Elizabeth Worship who was the king’s silkwoman in 1510-11, 1516-17, 1517-18, 1520-21, and 1523-25.
+Maria Hayward, in Dress at the Court of King Henry VIII, suggests that Elizabeth was the widow of A Thomas Langton, who supplied silk to the king in 1498-9.
+Hayward further suggests that Elizabeth remarried and is identical to the Elizabeth Worship who was the king’s silkwoman in 1510-11, 1516-17, 1517-18, 1520-21, and 1523-25.
 She further theorizes that Catherine, John, and Lettice Worship, who later figure in the royal accounts, were Elizabeth’s children.
+An alternate identification for Elizabeth Langton comes from the 1475 will of Jane Langton, another silkwoman.
+She left bequests to her son John (d.1502) and his second wife Elizabeth.

 see MARY MATHEWS